33 Abundant Life in the Eternal City

 Johan coped well with his second sporting defeat of the day and was surprised to realise after they had finished drying and changing side by side that their nakedness had created no awkwardness or embarrassment.
 He mulled over how different it was to the way things were in the Previous Age as he walked with Sylvia to the communal meal served up by Yuri and his team of helpers.

 After the meal they stayed in the square to hear Helena and Clare performing a selection of songs that had been popular in the Previous Age.
 One of them reminded Johan of his childhood, and he thought about his parents and Gerty.
 It had been so good to see them six months ago on his travels through the neighbouring villages.
-He relished the freedom to travel and keep in touch with everyone, and knowing that they were here in Zion brought such peace to his heart.
+He relished the freedom to travel and keep in touch with everyone, and knowing that they were here in the Eternal City brought such peace to his heart.

 Feeling tired but with a deep sense of contentment, Johan made his way back home and was soon sound asleep.